Most drivers realize that a rear-end collision is frequently considered the fault of the driver following the one hit.

 If you or a loved one has been injured in a vehicle accident, whether due to a rear-end collision or any other reason, the attorneys at Kantrowitz, Goldhamer & Graifman are here to protect your best interests.

 Our legal team has more than 40 years of experience litigating complex injury claims in New Jersey.
-Call us at (800) 711-5258 to schedule a free case review with a car accident attorney Bergen County trusts.
+Contact us schedule a free case review with a car accident attorney Bergen County trusts.

 Additional Car Accident Resources: